 “No,” James scowled, still refusing to look at the other boy, partly because he was barely managing to wrestle the grin off of his face.
 “But fine.
 I will tell you about my awesome wind pow-”

-The pillow hit him in the side of the head, bowling him backwards against the sheets and eliciting a cry of outrage.
+The pillow hit him in the side of the head, bowling him backwards against the sheets and drawing forth a cry of outrage.
 He glared over at Casper.
-The boy was holding the weapon on his lap, an innocent smile tugging at his lips.
+The boy was holding the weapon in his lap, an innocent smile tugging at his lips.

 “You okay, dude?”
 Casper asked, his concerned tone undershot slightly by the mischievous note he was making no attempt whatsoever to hide.
 “That came right out of nowhere.
 Of course, I had nothing to do with it cuz I’m just such a caring frien-”

 “… You’re a dead man.”
 Casper murmured.
-Before James had a chance to recover from his giggles, let alone enough time to utter a response, Casper launched himself at him, wrapping his arms around him and picking him up.
+Before James had a chance to recover from his giggles, let alone enough time to utter a response, the larger boy launched himself at him, wrapping his arms around him and picking him up.
 James, still giggling, tried to push the other boy off, but to no avail.
-Casper grappled firmly around James’ midsection, and pulled himself off the bed, hoisting him up into the air… Then he stopped. “… Are you doing that?”
+Casper grappled firmly around James’ midsection and pulled himself off the bed, hoisting him up into the air… Then he stopped. “… Are you doing that?”

 “Doing what?”
 James asked, the humor of the moment shifting to a slight confusion.

 “Are you flying or something?”
 The freckled boy asked.
 “Cuz you’re really light.
 Like, really, really light.”

 “Umm… no,” James replied, uncertain.
 “I’m not flying right now.
 You sure you’re not just kinda strong?”